danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="stats.getMegagroupStats.html" name="stats.getMegagroupStats">Get supergroup statistics: stats.getMegagroupStats</a>

+* <a href="channels.getForumTopics.html" name="channels.getForumTopics">Get topics of a forum: channels.getForumTopics</a>

 * <a href="messages.getDocumentByHash.html" name="messages.getDocumentByHash">Get a document by its SHA256 hash, mainly used for gifs: messages.getDocumentByHash</a>

 * <a href="channels.getLeftChannels.html" name="channels.getLeftChannels">Get a list of channels/supergroups we left: channels.getLeftChannels</a>

+* <a href="account.getDefaultEmojiStatuses.html" name="account.getDefaultEmojiStatuses">Get a list of default suggested emoji statuses: account.getDefaultEmojiStatuses</a>

 * <a href="phone.getGroupCallJoinAs.html" name="phone.getGroupCallJoinAs">Get a list of peers that can be used to join a group call, presenting yourself as a specific user/channel: phone.getGroupCallJoinAs</a>

 * <a href="channels.getSponsoredMessages.html" name="channels.getSponsoredMessages">Get a list of sponsored messages: channels.getSponsoredMessages</a>

 * <a href="payments.getPaymentForm.html" name="payments.getPaymentForm">Get a payment form: payments.getPaymentForm</a>

+* <a href="account.getDefaultGroupPhotoEmojis.html" name="account.getDefaultGroupPhotoEmojis">Get a set of suggested custom emoji stickers that can be used as group picture: account.getDefaultGroupPhotoEmojis</a>

+* <a href="account.getDefaultProfilePhotoEmojis.html" name="account.getDefaultProfilePhotoEmojis">Get a set of suggested custom emoji stickers that can be used as profile picture: account.getDefaultProfilePhotoEmojis</a>

 * <a href="messages.getArchivedStickers.html" name="messages.getArchivedStickers">Get all archived stickers: messages.getArchivedStickers</a>